 The Apple iPhone XR has a 'Liquid Retina' display - read that as an LCD display if you step away from Apple's language.
-Or look at it this way: it's not the 'Super Retina' OLED display that you'll find on the new XS models.
+Or look at it this way: it's not the 'Super Retina' OLED display that you'll find on the X, XS and 11 models.

 Now, if you're looking to upgrade from the iPhone 6, 7, or 8 ranges, then LCD is what you've been using all along.
 The XR's pixel density is the same as the iPhone 6, 7 and 8 too, so clarity is one and the same.

 This panel also caters for the P3 wide colour gamut, meaning strong blacks and good colour vibrancy, while True Tone technology uses sensors to change the screen colour according to the ambient light in the room (in the same way as many of Apple's other screens) for greater eye comfort.

 The iPhone XR does lose 3D Touch, marking one of the few areas Apple has compromised to drive costs down.
 The technology was introduced on the iPhone 6S as Apple's answer to a pressure-sensitive display, allowing for various features depending on the force with which you press.

 But not all is lost, for the XR replaces 3D Touch with Haptic Touch.
 This works in the same way as the trackpad on an Apple MacBook - making you think you are moving something even though you aren't.
 It doesn't offer the same functionality as 3D Touch - you can't press down hard on an app icon and be presented with shortcuts for example - but given 3D Touch struggled to catch on, we're not sure many will miss it or even know it existed in the first place.